 - Prepare guidelines and rules for what will happen as business continues to increase and more employees are on site

 - Be ready for an onsite occurrence of COVID-19 and work with HR and Safety departments to establish the protocols for handling a case that is within your facility

 - Become flexible and ready to change in an instant as we learn more about COVID-19 and how to defeat it

 If you need help or have questions, reach out, we’re here to help.
+You can also check out our Stay Open Responsibly post to learn more.
 Flagship Facility Services has over 30 years of experience, we have updated processes and regimens based on the COVID-19 virus and we’ve helped essential businesses stay clean and safe through the pandemic.

 Since early January, Flagship has reported on the COVID-19 coronavirus and presented ways companies and airports can prepare and protect their occupants.
 You can access Flagship’s dedicated coronavirus information hub, which includes past articles, videos, printable materials, and updates from the CDC and the World Health Organization.